Al-Masih ad-Dajjal

 An image from a Falname made in India around 1610–1630 depicts Jesus fighting the Dajjal (right).
 Behind, the Mahdi with a veiled face.

-Al-Masih ad-Dajjal (الْمَسِيحُ الدَّجَّالُ), otherwise referred to simply as the Dajjal, is an antagonistic figure in Islamic apocalyptism who will pretend to be the promised Messiah and later claim to be God, appearing before the Day of Judgment according to the Islamic eschatological narrative.
+Al-Masih ad-Dajjal (الْمَسِيحُ الدَّجَّالُ), otherwise referred to simply as the Dajjal, is an antagonistic figure in Islamic eschatology who will pretend to be the promised Messiah and later claim to be God, appearing before the Day of Judgment.
+He will also be one of the 10 major signs according to the Islamic eschatological narrative.

-The Dajjal is not mentioned in the Quran, but he is mentioned and described in the Hadith.
-Corresponding to the Antichrist in Christianity, the Dajjal is said to emerge out in the East, although the specific location varies among the various sources.
+The Dajjal is not mentioned in the Quran but is mentioned and described in the Hadith.
+Corresponding to the Antichrist in Christianity, the Dajjal is said to emerge out in the East although the specific location varies among the various sources.

-The Dajjal will imitate the miracles performed by Jesus, such as healing the sick and raising the dead, the latter done with the aid of demons.
-He will deceive many people, such as weavers, magicians, and children of fornication.
+The Dajjal will imitate the miracles performed by Jesus, such as healing the sick and raising the dead, the latter with the aid of demons.
+He will deceive many people such as weavers, magicians, and children of fornication.

 Etymology

-Dajjāl (دجّال) is the superlative form of the root word dajl meaning "lie" or "deception".
-It means "deceiver" and also appears in Syriac (daggāl ܕܓܠ, "false, deceitful; spurious").
-The compound al-Masīḥ ad-Dajjāl, with the definite article al- ("the"), refers to "the deceiving Messiah", a specific end-time deceiver, linguistically equivalent to the Christian Syriac mšīḥā d-daggālūtā ܡܫܝܚܐ ܕܕܓܠܘܬܐ, "pseudo-Christ, false Messiah".
+Dajjāl (دجّال) is the characteristic noun form of the root word dajl, meaning "lie" or "deception".
+It also appears in the Syriac (daggāl, ܕܓܠ, 'false, deceitful; spurious').
+The compound al-Masīḥ ad-Dajjāl, with the definite article al- ('the'), refers to "the deceiving Messiah", a specific end-time deceiver and is linguistically equivalent to Syriac Christianity's mšīḥā d-daggālūtā (ܡܫܝܚܐ ܕܕܓܠܘܬܐ, 'pseudo-Christ, false Messiah').
 This Dajjāl is an evil being who will seek to impersonate the true Messiah (Jesus).

 History

-In the Quran, the Dajjal or similar figures are absent.
-Apocalyptic narratives are only composed 150-200 years later and are adopted from foreign religions.
-The extensive usage of Hebrew and Syriac vocabulary in Islamic apocalyptic writings suggests that apocalyptic narratives were adapted from foreign religious traditions.
-A lot of apocalyptic material is attributed to Ka'b al-Ahbar, while other transmitters indicate a Christian background.
-The first known complete Islamic apocalyptic work is the Kitāb al-Fitan (Book of Tribulations) by Naim ibn Hammad.
+In the Quran, the Dajjal and similar figures are absent, but they appear in hadith that are considered sound by Islamic scholarship.

+Other apocalyptic narratives were not composed until 150–200 years later; the extensive usage of Hebrew and Syriac vocabulary in those Islamic apocalyptic writings suggests that apocalyptic narratives were adapted from other religious traditions.
+Much apocalyptic material is attributed to Ka'b al-Ahbar, and other transmitters indicate a Christian background.
+The first known complete Islamic apocalyptic work is the Kitāb al-Fitan ('Book of Tribulations') by Naim ibn Hammad.

 Stories regarding the Dajjal were probably adapted from Eastern Christianity.
-Many characteristics of the Dajjal, such as anti-Jewish sentiments, are possible remainings of Christian polemic against Jews, then integrated into Islamic apocalyptic thought.
-There are additional descriptions of the Dajjal invoking Christian imagery: for example, in one narration the Dajjal is said to be chained in the West, similar to the Beast in the Book of Revelation.
-At this point, as pointed out by David Cook, the popularity of apocalyptic stories required Muslim authorities to integrate them into the Islamic tradition in order to retain notability, as the apocalyptic literature competed with the Quran.
+Many characteristics of the Dajjal, such as anti-Jewish sentiments, are possible remainings of Christian polemic against Jews that were later integrated into Islamic apocalyptic thought.
+There are additional descriptions of the Dajjal invoking Christian imagery; for example, in one narration the Dajjal is said to be chained in the West, similar to the Beast in the Book of Revelation.
+As pointed out by David Cook, the popularity of apocalyptic stories then required Muslim authorities to integrate them into the Islamic tradition to retain notability, as the apocalyptic literature competed with the Quran.

-Later Islamic apocalyptic narratives were expanded and developed by Islamic authors, notably Al-Shaykh Al-Mufid, al-Ghazali, Ibn Arabi, Al-Qurtubi, Ibn Kathir, and as-Suyuti).
-The authors list various signs as meanings of the arrivals of the apocalypse, including extra-Quranic figures such as the Dajjāl and the Mahdīy.
+Later Islamic apocalyptic narratives were expanded and developed by Islamic authors, notably al-Ghazali, Ibn Arabi, al-Qurtubi, Ibn Kathir and as-Suyuti) and also from the Shia author al-Shaykh al-Mufid.
+The authors list various signs as meanings of the arrivals of the apocalypse, including extra-Quranic figures such as the Dajjāl and the Mahdi.